-- Research to find some flowers you’ve never heard of before.
-Pick a favorite.
+- Look for one you’ve never heard of before and choose a favorite.

-- Next, study the qualities of this new-to-you flower.
+- Next, study the qualities of this flower.
 Find out about its history and everything you can.

 Pick a new beauty affirmation and repeat it to yourself everyday…